iterative/dvc.org/static/docs/user-guide/external-data/gs.md

 # External Data on Google Cloud Storage

-Google Cloud Storage is a RESTful online file storage web service for storing and accessing data on Google Cloud Platform infrastructure.

 ## External Dependencies

 Let's take as an example a stage that simply downloads a file from a GS